prachigauriar/URLMock/README.md

 URLMock is an Objective-C framework for mocking and stubbing URL requests and responses.
-It works with APIs built on the Foundation NSURL loading system—NSURLConnection and AFNetworking, for example—without any changes to your code.
+It works with APIs built on the Foundation NSURL loading system—NSURLConnection, NSURLSession, and AFNetworking, for example—with almost no changes to your code.

 ## Features